LMMilliken/dubious_bot/README.md

 ## Brain

 The part that constructs prompts for gpt-3 and gets responses.
-Not implemented yet
+Can currently generate a prompt based on a preamble, a list of a user's previous posts, and additional prompts provided by the user.

 ### TODO for brain:
 - Finalize preamble